Incidenta-tech/django-check/README.md

 # Using django-check with pre-commit

-> django-check works with [supported Django versions](https://www.djangoproject.com/download/?supported-versions) only
+> django-check works with supported [Django versions](https://www.djangoproject.com/download/?supported-versions) and [Python versions](https://www.python.org/downloads/) only

 Add this to your `.pre-commit-config.yaml`